-Offline-first PWAs are progressive web apps architected to function seamlessly without internet connectivity by using service workers to cache critical assets and data, ensuring users can access content even during network failures or in areas with poor connectivity.
-Service worker caching strategies—including cache-first, network-first, and stale-while-revalidate—determine how PWAs handle resource requests, balance freshness with performance, and provide resilient user experiences across varying network conditions.
+Offline-first PWAs are progressive web apps built to work without an internet connection.
+They use service workers to cache key assets and data so users can access content during network failures or in areas with poor connectivity.
+Caching strategies like cache-first, network-first, and stale-while-revalidate control how a PWA handles requests.
+Each one balances freshness and speed differently.

 What is Offline-First Architecture?